andreadev-it/stacking-contexts-inspector/README.md

 # Stacking Contexts Inspector
-The Stacking Contexts Inspector is a [devtools extension for Google Chrome](https://chrome.google.com/webstore/detail/css-stacking-context-insp/apjeljpachdcjkgnamgppgfkmddadcki) that allows you to analyse the stacking contexts available on a webpage.
+The Stacking Contexts Inspector is a [devtools extension for Google Chrome](https://chrome.google.com/webstore/detail/css-stacking-context-insp/apjeljpachdcjkgnamgppgfkmddadcki) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/css-stacking-context-inspector/) that allows you to analyse the stacking contexts available on a webpage.
 Here you will find all the informations you need to get up and running with using this tool.
-I'm also working toward making this extension open source, but I still need to cleanup the code and port it to preact (I've used custom techniques to handle all the components, so it would be very difficult to understand right now).

 This extension will add a **new panel** to the devtools and a **new sidebar** on the elements panel.